bvyshali/Little-Go/README.md

-# Mini-Go
+# Little-Go

-This artificially intelligent Mini-Go game uses alpha-beta pruning to play against random, greedy and aggresive agents with greater than 80% win-rate.
+This artificially intelligent Little-Go game (5x5 board) uses alpha-beta pruning to play against random, greedy and aggresive agents with greater than 80% win-rate.